 - Amy King & M.V.
 Ramana, ‘The China Syndrome?
 Nuclear power growth and safety after Fukushima’, Asian Perspective, October-December 2015, Vol. 39, No. 4, pp. 607-636.

 - Amy King, ‘Where does Japan fit in China’s “new type of great power relations”?’, The Asan Forum, Vol. 2, No. 2, 2014.

 - Amy King & Jacob Townsend, ‘Sino-Japanese competition for Central Asian energy: China’s game to win’, The China and Eurasia Forum Quarterly, 2007, Vol. 5, No. 4, p.
 23-45.

 - M.V.
 Ramana and Amy King, 'A new normal?
 The changing future of nuclear energy in China', in Peter Van Ness and Mel Gurtov (eds), Learning from Fukushima: Nuclear Power in East Asia, Canberra: ANU Press, 2017, p.
 103-132.

 - Amy King, 'Economic links between Australia and the United States', in Peter J. Dean, Stephan Freuhling and Brendan Taylor (eds), Australia's American Alliance, Melbourne University Press, 2016.

 - Amy King, ‘Australia and Northeast Asia’, in Brendan Taylor, Peter Dean and Stephan Freuhling (eds), Australia’s Defence in 2014: Towards a New Era?, Melbourne University Press, 2014.

-Policy papers & other articles:
+Policy papers, reports & other publications:

 - Amy King, 'Political concerns fuel Japanese business pessimism in China', East Asia Forum Quarterly, 2016, Vol. 8, No. 3, p.
 34-35.